Join us for a live tour of Branching Minds most talked-about new tools!

 By narrating these strategies as you use them, you teach students how to improve their own skills and create a classroom culture where organization, problem-solving, and emotional regulation are the norm.

-A school-wide emphasis on executive functioning can enhance both staff and student performance.
-Schools can integrate executive functioning awareness into professional development and student assessments, helping staff and students alike to better understand their strengths and challenges.
+A schoolwide emphasis on executive functioning can enhance both staff and student performance.
+Schools can integrate executive functioning awareness into professional development and student assessments, helping both staff and students better understand their strengths and challenges.

 Consider introducing:

-Executive function skills are not just for success in school.
-Whether it's managing time, setting goals, or adapting to challenges, these are the abilities that help both educators and students thrive in personal and professional settings.
+Executive function skills are not just essential for academic success.
+Whether it's managing time, setting goals, or adapting to challenges, these are the abilities that help educators and students thrive in personal and professional settings.
 The good news is that these skills can be developed and strengthened with practice.
 So, keep at it—you’re building habits that will serve you and your students for life!

 Watch the full webinar ⬇️